 PASTORAL SUPPORT AND GUIDANCE

 Post-16 should be a memorable experience both academically and socially.
-However, some students do face pressures which may affect wellbeing and progress.
+However, some students do face pressures and challenges which may affect wellbeing and progress.
 Students are encouraged to not be afraid to ask for help and advice when necessary.
 School can usually provide effective support if an issue is brought to the attention of a member of this support network early enough.

 Tutoring and Academic Mentoring

-All students in Post-16 are assigned a personal tutor and all students undertake a programme which supports the development of life skills and wider enrichment.
+All students in Post-16 are assigned a form tutor and all students undertake a programme which supports the development of life skills and wider enrichment.
 We take great pride in the tutor-student relationships we foster through academic mentoring and pastoral support.

-Summary of student support and guidance
+Summary of student support and guidance available

 1. Subject Teachers